Tuition, Fees, and Expenses

 Tuition and Fees per Credit Hour*

-The tuition and fee rates below are effective for the Spring Semester 2023 only.
+The tuition and fee rates below are effective for the Fall Semester 2023 only.
 Tuition is subject to change by the action of the State Board for Community Colleges.
 Fees are payable with tuition and are charged on a per-credit basis.

-View a full chart Spring Semester 2023 Tuition Rate Schedule
+View a full chart Spring Semester 2024 Tuition Rate Schedule

 In accordance with Chapter 782, 2017 Acts of Assembly, the State Board for Community Colleges approved the Military Contract Rate to apply to any out-of-state active duty military personnel stationed outside of Virginia, and not domiciled in Virginia, whether the tuition is paid by the military employer or personally by the active duty military member.
 This rate is already approved for those non-resident active duty military members stationed in Virginia for which those installations have contracted with the college.